awsdocs/aws-systems-manager-user-guide/doc_source/monitoring-sns-notifications.md

 To set up Amazon SNS notifications when a command changes status, you must complete the following tasks\.

 **Note**
-If you are not configuring Amazon SNS notifications for your Maintenance Window, then you can skip Task 5 below\.
+If you are not configuring Amazon SNS notifications for your maintenance window, then you can skip Task 5 below\.

 **Topics**
 + [Command Summary Amazon SNS Notifications](#monitoring-sns-configure-summary)